pmunts/muntsos/README.txt

 -   11 April 2024 -- Upgraded some library components: libusb to 1.0.27,
     openssl to 3.3.0, curl to 8.7.1, rabbitmq-c to 0.14.0, libffi to 3.4.6, and util-linux to 2.40.
-Added some library components: libicu and libcap-ng.
-Upgraded emailrelay to 2.5.2.
-Upgraded openvpn to 2.6.10.
+Added some new library components: libicu and libcap-ng.

+-   12 April 2024 -- Upgraded some extension package components:
+    emailrelay to 2.5.2, openvpn to 2.6.10, .Net Runtime to 8.0.4, python3 to 3.12.3, rsync to 3.3.0, net-snmp to 5.9.4, and tcpdump to
+    4.99.4

 Quick Setup Instructions for the Impatient